 If you’re already on Medicare, you may be under the mistaken impression that you’re done managing all the aspects of your health care.
-On the contrary, once you’ve enrolled in Medicare and have begun receiving benefits, you’ll want to keep a close watch on both your health and your health-related spending by preparing for Medicare open enrollment.
-This is to ensure that you’re not paying too much for services you don’t need.
+On the contrary, once you’ve enrolled in Medicare and have begun receiving benefits, you’ll want to keep a close watch on your health and health-related spending by preparing for the Medicare Annual Enrollment Period.
+This ensures that you’re not paying too much for services you don’t need.

 Reassess your health needs

-As the Open Enrollment dates approach, you’ll likely receive a ton of mail and email informing you that Company XYZ’s health care plan is superior to the one you’ve got.
+As the Annual Enrollment dates approach, you’ll likely receive a ton of mail and emails informing you that Company XYZ’s health care plan is superior to yours.
 How do you know if it actually is superior, though?
 You’ll need to ask yourself some basic questions, starting with your overall health.

 Reassess your coverage

 As you can see, there are several factors to consider regarding your health care, even if you are already receiving Medicare benefits and satisfied with the coverage to this point.
-It’s in your best interest to periodically assess both your health situation and your health plan to make sure that you’re not paying too much — or receiving too little.
-For optimum results, start your self-assessment a few weeks prior to Medicare’s annual October 15 Open Enrollment kickoff.
+It’s in your best interest to periodically assess your health situation and your health plan to ensure you’re not paying too much or receiving too little.
+Start your self-assessment a few weeks before Medicare’s Annual Enrollment kickoff for optimum results.